winngwephyo9/TestingNote/README.md

 /**
  * @function applyHighlight
  * @description Traverses a 3D object and applies a highlight color to all its child meshes.
+ * It stores the original materials so they can be restored later.
  * @param {THREE.Object3D} target - The object to highlight.
  * @param {THREE.Color} color - The color to use for the highlight.
  */